a-trost/atrostdotcom/src/notes/Angular/index.md

 }
 ```

-Better because you don’t need to access the DOM
+Better because you don’t need to access the DOM.

 ## Services